danielabar/sieve/README.md

 This starts a static connect server in watch mode, with live reload enabled.
 Any changes in app source will be automatically reloaded in browser.
+The watch task also lints all the JavaScript code using [jshint](http://www.jshint.com/).

 It also starts the karma server, and runs all the tests in watch mode.
 Any changes to app source or tests will trigger re-running of tests.

+Test runs also generate a code coverage report.
+See the results at ```test/coverage```

 ## Run Tests Only